 top of page

-2023 Texas ASA Federation Rules
+2024 Texas ASA Federation Rules

-ASA Federation Rules can be viewed here.
+ASA Rules can be found here.

 • All Texas ASA Shooters must complete their scoring round in one day.